 Sherlock, John and Lestrade in "The Great Game", when the child's voice is first heard over the phone at the art gallery, giving a ten second countdown.
 Lestrade and John completely freak out, while trying not to distract Sherlock; Lestrade ends up screaming at him to just stop dicking around and solve the puzzle, and John is so relieved after that he's actually gasping for breath.

 Sherlock gets several in "The Reichenbach Fall".
-To be a little more specific, his reaction when Jim Moriarty commits suicide, totally unexpectedly and inches away from his face, is an Oh Crap of frankly epic proportions.
-Especially since Sherlock has spent so much of two seasons being almost totally without emotions like panic or horror.
+To be a little more specific, his reaction when Jim Moriarty commits suicide, unexpectedly and inches away from his face, is an Oh, Crap of frankly epic proportions.
+Especially since Sherlock has spent so much of two seasons being almost without emotions like panic or horror.

 Second only to that, earlier in the episode when Sherlock Holmes and Richard Brook (aka Jim Moriarty) meet unexpectedly.
 The sense of panic in the room is palpable, and the look on their faces is priceless.

 Also in "The Reichenbach Fall" when Sherlock catches a taxi, at the end of Moriarty telling the story of Sir Boast-A-Lot and Sherlock realising what it means.

 In "The Reichenbach Fall", there's also John's very quiet "oh no" when he turns around to see Sherlock standing at the edge of the roof.
 The look on his face gets worse as the scene goes on, culminating in Sherlock's jump.

 In "His Last Vow", when Sherlock realizes that Magnussen's vaults of information are only in his head.
 Sherlock is visibly affected by the reveal.